Last Updated on

 - You can bake sweet potatoes at 400 degrees F for 40 to 45 minutes.
 You must cover the sweet potatoes with a foil and prick holes before baking.

 - You can bake potatoes by preheating the oven to 425 degrees F. Ensure that you prick holes on the potatoes before placing in the baking tray.
 Bake for 45 minutes and then peel the skin after it cools down.

-You can use an idli steamer or any special steamer to steam the vegetables.
-If you do not have a steamer, you can boil the vegetables.
+You can use an idli steamer or any special steamer or a cooker to steam the vegetables as they are the best ways, or you can boil the vegetables.

 Now, let’s look at how to make the five best, nutritious and colourful vegetable purees for your little ones.

 Before preparing the purees, ensure that you sterilise the bowls and spoons using hot water and keep it immersed in the water until you use it.

 Pumpkins are a good source of beta-carotene, proteins, iron, Vitamin C and antioxidants.
 They also help in preventing constipation as they are rich in fibre.
 They help in building a strong immune system and have an antibacterial quality which helps in killing intestinal worms.
 As pumpkins are sweet, babies would relish it.
 You can start it when your baby is six months.

 - Pumpkin – ½ cup peeled, small chopped pieces